barryclark/jekyll-now/_posts/2014-09-08-symfony-web-service-introduction.markdown

 layout: post
 title: "Symfony Web Service: Introduction"
 date: September 08, 2014
-tagline: "How to write a web service for an iOS app - Part 1" tags : [symfony, api]
+tagline: "How to build a web service for an iOS app - Part 1" tags : [symfony, api]
 ---

 ![Symfony Love Vagrant](http://miriamtocino.github.io/images/web-service-introduction.svg)

-_This article is the first one in a series related to one of the last projects that I have been working on: a small **Web Service for an iOS eLearning App**._
+_This article is the first one in a series related to one of the last projects that I have been working on: a small **Web Service for an iOS eLearning iPad App**._

-The eLearning App is structured in several chapters, each of them containing specific content to be studied by the user.
-At the end of each chapter there is a test to be completed.
+The eLearning App is structured in several modules, each of them containing specific content to be studied by the user.
+At the end of each module there is a test to be completed.
 The eLearning App must communicate with the Web Service and be able to:

 * **SUBMIT** user results after each test is completed and save the data.
 * **RETRIEVE** user latest results.

-> In this article we will go through the different HTTP Methods and Status Codes, which together provide a general framework for operating on resources over the network. **HTTP methods** are used for communication between systems, while **Status Codes** coordinate the interactions instigated by the use of those methods.
+We will go through the different HTTP Methods and Status Codes, which together provide a general framework for operating on resources over the network.
+In general terms **HTTP methods** are in charge of the communication between systems, while **Status Codes** are the ones coordinating the interactions instigated by the use of those methods.

+In this articles series, I will show you how I learnt that building an easy-to-use and consistent Web Service involves something more than building up a few endpoints.

 - - -